B2. Operations

 Possible Observations Possible Interventions

-Teams have difficulty stating a correct mathematical statement to justify the calculation when students combine groups of 8 (for example, \(16\; + \;16\; + \;16\; = \;6\;{\rm{groups}}\)).
+Teams have difficulty stating a correct mathematical statement to justify the calculation when students combine groups of 8 (for example, \(16\; + \;16\; + \;16\; = \;6 \;{\rm{groups}}\)).
 Help them to separate the groups using interlocking cubes and encourage them to review the mathematical statement.

-Some teams use rods to represent groups, but forget that a rod represents 10 unit cubes when the problem has groupings of 8.
+Some teams use rods to represent groups, but forget that a rod represents 10 when the problem has groupings of 8.
 Invite them to compare the number of unit cubes in a rod with the number of gums in a package.

 Some teams point out that the answer (26) is the same for both parts of the problem without distinguishing between 26 packages of 8 gums and 26 gums of each of the 8 flavours.